sevenfoxes/ghostwheel/example/ghostwheel/README.md

 ### What is Rendered behavior?

 A rendered behavior is the synthesis of a component render and an optional state.
-For example, both Button and Form are primitives but one has no state at all beyond its inputs and the Form has state and describes a complex behavior
+For example, both Button and Form are primitives but one has no state at all beyond its inputs and the other has state and describes a complex behavior